-One of the most important steps you can take after suffering a burn injury in an accident is to talk to a Tampa burn injury lawyer.
+One of the most important steps you can take after suffering a burn injury in an accident is to talk to a Tampa, Florida burn injury lawyer.
 Burn injuries can require extensive medical treatment and therapy.
 Without compensation, you might not receive the medical care you need for your injuries.

 Burns can also substantially disrupt your life.
 The pain, mental anguish, and scarring produced by burn injuries can reduce your quality of life.

 Here is some information about burns and what a Tampa catastrophic injury lawyer at Roman Austin Personal Injury Lawyers can do to help.
-Contact us or call us at (813) 686-7588 today.
+Contact our Tampa law office or call us at (813) 686-7588 today.

 What Are the Different Types of Burn Injuries?

 In its broadest definition, burns happen when the skin gets damaged through a chemical reaction.

 Thermal burns happen when your skin touches a hot solid, liquid, or gas.
 A hot pipe, frying oil, or steam can burn your skin by damaging the skin cells.

 When they reach a certain temperature, the skin cells burst.
 Worse yet, the flesh can undergo chemical changes analogous to cooking.